Mole Shave Removal

-Known medically as Dysplastic Nevi, atypical moles are usually larger than average (more than ¼”), and irregular in shape.
-They may contain uneven colors, or colors not typical of moles.
+Known medically as Dysplastic Nevi, atypical moles are usually larger than average (more than ¼”) and irregular in shape.
+They may be uneven colors, or colors not typical of moles.
 Atypical moles tend to run in families, and they carry the greatest risk of developing into melanoma.

 Mole removal surgery is very common and usually painless.